 Why would a company hire a business process analyst in the first place?

 To put it simply, businesses must evolve to stay competitive.
 That evolution is integral to the survival of the organization; you can be sure that any company that gets comfortable and stops innovating will be trampled by competition in the race to the top.
 New products and services need to be launched, which means that new business processes must be put in place alongside to support them.
+As competition is becoming harsh, more and more companies are striving to achieve business automation success to thrive in the post-COVID world.

 Moreover, when a business reaches a certain size, it is inevitable that at least some of its processes need review, alignment, and streamlining.
 It’s not uncommon that a solution that makes sense in the here and now becomes obsolete when new factors come into play, but sustains little change over time.
 It’s also not unheard of for processes to have been launched without the knowledge that a similar workflow is already underway.
 Run-of-the-mill inefficiency also needs to be remedied.